-When claiming compensation for an injury suffered on a construction site a person will be entitled to damages for the injury itself, both physical and psychological, and will also include a claim for loss of earnings and any other expenses, short or long-term which may be incurred such as medical expenses and the cost of rehabilitation.
+When bringing a case for an injury suffered on a construction site a person will be entitled to damages for the injury itself, both physical and psychological, and will also include a claim for loss of earnings and any other expenses, short or long-term which may be incurred such as medical expenses and the cost of rehabilitation.
 There are many other categories of expense which may be included in a claim and these depend on the particular circumstances of the claimant.

 How to Proceed with your case